Fast Online Learning of CLiFF-maps in Changing Environments: Experiments

 \subsection{Metrics}

-To quantitatively evaluate the accuracy of modeling human motion patterns (MoD model quality), we use the negative log likelihood (NLL) as the evaluation metric.
+To quantitatively evaluate the accuracy of modeling human motion patterns (MoD model quality), we use negative log likelihood (NLL) as the evaluation metric.
 The average NLL is computed for the most recent maps of dynamics over the corresponding test portion of the dataset.
 A lower NLL value indicates better accuracy.
-If no dynamics pattern is available for a given location -- a situation more frequent with interval models, which may fail to capture complete motion patterns from the limited data in the recent iteration -- the likelihood is set to a very low value (1e--9).
-For runtime evaluation, we report runtime across all iterations, measured in minutes.
+If no dynamics pattern is available for a given location -- a situation more frequent with interval models, which may fail to capture complete motion patterns due to limited data in the recent iteration -- the likelihood is set to a very low value (1e--9).
+For runtime evaluation, we report the runtime across all iterations, measured in minutes.

-\subsection{Robot Deployment}
+\subsection{Robot deployment}

-To verify the method application on a real robot using live input from a human perception stack, we collected motion data of several people in a small environment in four periods (approximately five minutes of observation each).
+To verify the method application on a real robot using live input from a human perception stack, we collected motion data of several people in a small indoor environment (\SI{40}{\metre\squared}) in four periods (approx. three minutes of observation each).
 Each period has a unique motion pattern, e.g. in changing the direction of movement and turns.